taival/ˈtɑi.ʋɑl/ · Finnish word for ‘journey’ · Est. 2026

 15

-Small things caught a month · Learnings, wins, and the feelings worth noting · Building up in the background while you get on with everything else
+Small things caught a month: learnings, wins, the feelings worth noting.
+They build up in the background while you get on with everything else.

-Some of which you’ll be boldly smug about in six months, which, honestly, is half the point.
+Some of which you’ll be boldly smug about in six months, which is half the point.

 Not quite yet